MLopezJ/mars-rover/README.md

 In the thecnical part, main concepts of JavaScript as Events ,async code and callbacks are shown.

-It is a good example about who to test callbacks from an event.
+It is a good example about how to test callbacks from an event.

 ## Instructions
 A Mars rover need instruction from control tower to operate.
 Because of the distance between them, commands are received asynchrony.